Kemosabe2911/Kemosabe2911/README.md

 ### Hi there 👋

 - 🔭 I’m currently a CSE Junior
-- 🌱 I’m currently learning nodejs,express
+- 🌱 I’m currently learning React
 - 💬 Ask me about HTML,CSS & JavaScript
 - 📫 How to reach me: Email,Twitter